 If you're missing a loved one during this holiday season, spend some time doing something they enjoyed or cooking their favourite meal for dinner to make them part of the festivities.

 If you're not ready to see everybody this holiday season that is okay.
-Check in with yourself before making plans to make sure that you're comfortable heading out.
+Check in with yourself before making plans with people to make sure that it's a healthy decision.

 Some of your loved ones might not be ready to meet everybody yet, that is okay.
 Respect their boundaries and ask if they'd like to join in virtually or in another way.